GenericMappingTools/gmt/doc/rst/source/mask.rst

 .. _-D:

 **-D**\ *dumpfile*
-    Dump the (x,y) coordinates of each clipping polygon to one or more output files (or standard output if *template* is not given).
+    Dump the (*x, y*) coordinates of each clipping polygon to one or more output files (or standard output if *template* is not given).
 No plotting will take place.
 If *template* contains the C-format specifier %d (including modifications like %05d) then polygons will be written to